khamidou/khamidou.github.io/sensu-for-developers/index.md

 __Remark:__ Now, there's probably a reason for this but I find pretty annoying that the user has to specify in the client config file the checks it has to subscribe to.
 It's just redudant.<br>
 My guess is this is because sensu doesn't integrate with service directories like [consul](https://www.consul.io/).
 Still, that's annoying.

 {:.greenbox}
-__Trivia:__ The server sends check requests with RabbitMQ, using the fanout exchange type -- fanout simply means the message is sent to every other client.
+__Trivia:__ The server sends check requests with RabbitMQ, using the fanout exchange type -- which simply means the message is sent to every other client.
 The name sensu is the translation of umbrella in japanese, which is often used to explain the fanout exchange.

+### Running checks

+Let's see what's in `process_check`:

+{% highlight ruby %}
+def process_check(check)
+  if check.has_key?(:command)
+    if @settings.check_exists?(check[:name])
+      check.merge!(@settings[:checks][check[:name]])
+      execute_check_command(check)
+    elsif @safe_mode
+      check[:output] = 'Check is not locally defined (safe mode)' check[:status] = 3
+      check[:handle] = false
+      check[:executed] = Time.now.to_i
+      publish_result(check)
+    else
+      execute_check_command(check)
+    end
+  else
+    if @extensions.check_exists?(check[:name])
+      run_check_extension(check)
+    else
+      @logger.warn('unknown check extension', {
+        :check => check
+      })
+    end
+  end
+end
+{% endhighlight %}

+There's three cases here:

+1. the check is defined in the client configuration file.
+In this case the config pushed by the server is merged with the one defined on the client -- with the server-side values taking precedence other the client config values.
+2. the check is not defined and safe mode is activated.
+The client simply notifies the server that the check wasn't run.
+3. the check is run anyway and its results are reported to the server.